-- Plants that are invasive in your area will try to take over your garden and create lots of work trying to keep them under control
+- Plants that are invasive in your area will take over your garden and create lots of work while you try to keep them under control

 - The plant doesn’t like your yard’s growing conditions (sun vs shade, wet vs dry location, clay vs sandy soil, etc)

 - Your yard is in the wrong zone for the plant (ie. it’s too cold in the winter or too hot in the summer)